oclipa/csharp-cheat-sheet/README.md

 <div id="interview-solid">
   <button type="button" class="collapsible">+ What are the SOLID Principles?<br/>
      <code class="ex">
-xxxxxxxx
+SRP: Single Responsibility Principle
+OCP: Open-Close Principle
+LSP: Liskov Substitution Principle
+ISP: Interface Segregation Principle
+DIP: Dependency Inversion Principle
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">

+These are described in greater detail further down, however in summary:

+**SRP: Single Responsibility Principle**

+A class should have only one reason to change (one responsibility per class).

+**OCP: Open-Close Principle**

+Objects should be open for extension, but closed for modification (easy to extend implementation, but cannot be change base implementation).

+**LSP: Liskov Substitution Principle**

+Every sub-class should be substitutable for its super-class (a client should not need to know whether it is dealing with a sub-class or a super-class).

+**ISP: Interface Segregation Principle**

+A client should not be forced to depend on methods it does not use (a sub-class should not be forced to implement methods it does not use).

+**DIP: Dependency Inversion Principle**

+Entities must depend on abstractions not on concretions (a high level module should not depend on a low level module; they should both depend on abstractions).

 </div>
 </div>

 <div id="srp">
-<button type="button" class="collapsible">+ What is the Single Responsibility Principle (SRP)?
+<button type="button" class="collapsible">+ Single Responsibility Principle (SRP)?
     <code class="ex">
+A class or function should have only one reason to change.
-Responsibility = "a reason to change"
+One responsibility per class/function, where "responsibility" means "a reason to change".
-Single Responsibility Principle = "A class should have only one reason to change" A class should have one responsibility, which should be entirely encapsulated by the class.
+The responsibility should be entirely encapsulated by the class/function.
     </code>
 </button>
 <div class="content" style="display: none;" markdown="1">